-WELCOME to the Contact Improvisation Website for the UK * This site is designed to give an overview of opportunites to dance contact improvisation, see performances or attend workshops and festivals in the United Kingdom.
-THIS SITE has sections that are out of date - we rely on voluntary updates.
+WELCOME to the Contact Improvisation Website for the UK * This site is designed to give an overview of opportunites to dance contact improvisation or attend workshops and festivals in the United Kingdom.
+There may be information that is out of date - we rely on voluntary updates.
 Please also check Facebook for current information AND sign up for the Weekly Digest.

 photo: C.Bartley at LCI 2013